hannotify/hanno.codes/_drafts/java-26.md

 #### More Shutdown Policies

-We’ve seen examples of two shutdown policies so far, but four more are provided out-of-the-box through the static factory methods in the `StructuredTaskScope.Joiner` interface.
+We've seen examples of two shutdown policies so far, but four more are provided out-of-the-box through the static factory methods in the `StructuredTaskScope.Joiner` interface.
 For example, `Joiner.allSuccessfulOrThrow()` will keep the scope alive until all subtasks have completed successfully, and cancels it if any subtasks fails.
 And `Joiner.awaitAll()` will wait for all subtasks to complete, whether they complete successfully or not.
-It’s also possible to create your own shutdown policies by implementing the `Joiner` interface.
+It's also possible to create your own shutdown policies by implementing the `Joiner` interface.
 That will allow you to have full control over when the scope will be shut down and what results will be collected.

 #### What's Different From Java 25?